cloudbuilderspa/CloudNativeGuardiansKCSA/sections/2_Cluster_Setup/lab_guide_en.md

 **Instructions:**

+**Prediction Point:** Before inspecting the API Server manifest, what authorization modes do you *expect* to see enabled for good security in a Kubernetes cluster?
+Why is RBAC commonly included?

 1.  **Check API Server Authentication and Authorization Flags:**
     *   If you have access to the control plane node(s), you can inspect the API Server manifest file.
 For Minikube, you can SSH into the Minikube VM:
         ```bash